thomashoneyman/real-world-pact/01-faucet-contract/yaml/README.md

 ### Execute a single request

-You can use the [run-request.js](../run-request.js) script to execute any request in the `local` or `send` directories.
+You can use the `faucet-request` command (aliased in the Nix shell to the [run-request.js](../run-request.js) script) to execute any request in the `local` or `send` directories.
 Local requests will return a result immediately, but the exec requests in the `send` directory take between 30 and 90 seconds to complete since they must be mined into a block (blocks are mined every 30 seconds).

 > The ../run-request.js script is aliased to faucet-request in the Nix shell.
 I use that command throughout the guide.
 If you aren't using Nix, run `../run-request.js` with the same arguments.